T-Mobile Fiber Internet Coverage and Availability

 Icon Time To Read4 min read

 T-Mobile Fiber internet is available in eight states.
-This newer internet service has a much smaller footprint compared to T-Mobile's 5G Home Internet service, which is available in 49 states.
+This newer internet service has a much smaller footprint compared to T-Mobile's 5G Home Internet service, which is available in 50 states.

 According to our own proprietary data, research, and chats with T-Mobile reps, T-Mobile Fiber is most widely available in Florida, though the company has chosen not to share where its fiber expansion is headed next.
+However, one part of T-Mobile’s expansion strategy is to use BEAD funding to grow fiber in rural areas.

-Read on to learn how T-Mobile’s fiber services complement its 5G internet expansion and what’s next for the magenta giant.
+Read on to learn how T-Mobile’s fiber services complement its 5G internet expansion and what’s next for the Magenta giant.

 Where is T-Mobile Fiber available?